MohanasundaramA/MedBot/README.md

   The system allows users to interact with a chatbot that provides medical advice and suggests appropriate specialists based on the user’s symptoms or medical issues.

 * **Appointment Scheduling:** </br>
     The backend integrates with the Google Calendar API to schedule appointments with doctors.
 Users can view available time slots and book appointments seamlessly.
+Once an appointment is booked, the data is stored in the database for the doctor’s reference.

 * **Doctor and Patient Management:** </br>
     The system manages data related to doctors and patients.
 The database efficiently stores and retrieves this information.